CK Travels

 You might like – Guide to the top 75+ things to do in Busan, South Korea >

-Where does the Haeundae Blueline Park go in Busan?
+Where does the Haeundae Blueline Park Busan go?

 Following the old Donghae Nambu Line, the 5km coastal Beach Train journey starts from Mipo Station (near Haeundae Beach) to several stations including Dalmaji Tunnel, Cheongsapom Daritdol Skywalk (a very cool and free ocean observation deck), Gudeokpo and finally terminating at Songjeong Station.